matplotlib/matplotlib/doc/faq/usage_faq.rst

     plt.show()

-Note that this example used pyplot's state-machine to automatically create a figure and an axes.
+Note that this example used pyplot's state-machine to automatically and implicitly create a figure and an axes.
 For full control of your plots and more advanced usage, use the pyplot interface for creating figures, and then use the object methods for the rest::

     import matplotlib.pyplot as plt